samuraijane/express-with-react-ui/README.md

 ## Notes

-When you remove **.gitignore** inside of **react-ui/**, it might confuse git's tracking to the point where you'll see 5k+ changes it's trying to manage.
-To get around this, simple close and restart Visual Studio Code.
+When you remove **react-ui/.gitignore**, it might confuse git's tracking to the point where you'll see 5k+ changes that it will attempt to manage.
+To get around this, simply close and restart Visual Studio Code.